 5. Understand That You are not the client

 Let’s face it, recruiters are hired (and paid) by employers to find the best candidate for the job.
-While they will help you in any way the can, their main goal is pleasing the hiring manager.
+While they will help you in any way they can, their main goal is to please the hiring manager.
 Don’t get me wrong, you are important to them, but their client is more important.
 Keeping that in mind, do not hesitate to negotiate the best deal for you.

 Where to Find the Best Recruiters